Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Newcomb's problem and the non-Nashian approach

+The necessity of an event $A$ means that $A=\Omega$.
+This is why necessary rationality is the same as rationality in all possible worlds, etc. Perfect prediction, in this paper, is simply defined as the fact that accessible worlds from $w$ for any agents are the singleton $\{w\}$, and a full formal account is given in a technical report \citep{Fourny2018b}.
 In a Bayesian approach, given some actual world, a probability measure is introduced on accessible worlds (say, $A$).
-These probabilities model the relative (un)certainty of the agent in their kowledge.
+These probabilities model the relative (un)certainty of the agent in their knowledge.
 Events can then be reinterpreted as random variables, and we can also define conditional probabilities and compute correlations, which is always symmetric.
 This is what EDT does.
 EDT limits itself to worlds that are accessible from the actual world and does not look beyond those.

 In an approach with counterfactuals, a different relation on events, which we denote here $>$, is introduced instead of correlations, and that relation can be asymmetric.
-Given two events $A$ and $B$, $A> B$ is a subjunctive conditional that says that "if A were true, then B would be true".
+Given two events $A$ and $B$, $A> B$ is a subjunctive conditional that says that ``if A were true, then B would be true."
 The meaning of counterfactuals has been discussed by \citet{Stalnaker1968} and formalized by \cite{Lewis1973} in terms of possible worlds.
-Lewis suggested to organize alternate possible worlds (taken from $\Omega$) around the actual world, with a notion of distance.
+Lewis suggested organizing alternative possible worlds (taken from $\Omega$) around the actual world, with a notion of distance.
 Then, the counterfactual statement, or subjunctive conditional,

 is true in some world $w$ if, in the closest world to $w$ in which A is true, denoted $f(w, A)$, B is also true. $A>B$ is thus, formally, also an event, like its operands A or B. This means that counterfactuals nest recursively, and we can also write $f(w, A>B)$, $f(f(w, A), B)$, etc.